 Join your guide from York Archaeological Trust for this visit to the church of Saints Peter and Paul, in a picturesque location on the banks of the Derwent, followed by a stop in Stamford Bridge, the site of one of the decisive battles of 1066.

 A chance to visit the new YAT store for an insight into the work of the curatorial department.
-This one-hour tour of the premises will highlight some of the processes that go on behind the scenes, and will give visitors the chance to see and handle some archaeological treasures not currently on public display.
+This one-hour tour of the premises will give visitors the chance to see and handle some archaeological treasures not currently on public display.

 Often the name ‘Viking’ conjures images of brutes and barbarians, but the truth is a little different.
 Join us as we explore the fact and the fiction about the Norsemen.